This old fashioned Mock Chicken recipe is a firm family favourite.

 It can be used the same way as chicken, and enjoyed with some veges, as a sandwich filling or atop a cracker.

 It was popular at a time when chicken and other meats may have been a luxury.

 Nana Ling’s recipe is dated December 1941, a time when Australia had just declared war on Japan and learnt that 645 crewmen had been lost with the sinking of the HMAS Sydney following a battle with a German raider off the Western Australian coast.

 It’s not surprising that I’ve stumbled across quite a few “mock” recipes in her notebook.
 Rationing of food and clothes happened in Australia from 1942.

-Are we falling in love with Mock chicken again?
+Are we falling in love with this depression-era dish again?

 Perhaps Mock Chicken is ripe for a comeback?
 I can almost see Nana Ling and Nan Mac smiling at that thought!